 Apply one drop of sample over sample spot.

-Pour conjugate into opening.
+Pour conjugate into the sample well.

 Snap down activator until it is flush with the base.